nightscout/nightscout.github.io/docs/nightscout/new_user.md

 </br>

-Nightscout is DIY, if you don’t feel confident you’ll have necessary skills, give it a try, you’ll find open heart people ready to help you building it in many Facebook groups.
+Nightscout is DIY, if you don’t feel confident that you have the necessary skills, give it a try.
+In many Facebook groups, you’ll find open-hearted people ready to help you building it.
 For free.
 Paying it forward.

 If you want to [sell installations](https://github.com/nightscout/nightscout.github.io/wiki/Can-I-sell-Nightscout), keep in mind you will be legally liable and can easily be sued by your buyers should anything bad happen to them because of Nightscout.
 Nightscout is not approved by FDA, CE, ... this is the reason why it's DIY.